rafaelmarques7/OiiChat-private-chat-app/PrivateChatApp.md

 * the user selects a username and password
   * if successful, the user has now signed up, is logged in, and is redirected to the home page
   * if there is an error, the app displays an error message

-### Journey 5 - "My conversations"

-This feature is only available for users that have signed up and are logged in.

-* a User navigates to "My conversations" page
-* the app displays a list of all conversations that this user has joined in the past

-### Journey 6 - "My vault"

-This feature is only available for users that have signed up and are logged in.

-Upon joining a room:
-* the user types the correct room password
-* the app asks the user if they want to "add the room password to My Vault"
-  * if they do, the user must type their password (which is used to encrypt the room password before storing it)

-Upon navigating to my profile:
-* the app displays a list of all conversations that this user has joined in the past
-* this list includes the rooms passwords
-  * all rooms passwords are encrypted
-  * the user must type their own password in order to decrypt the rooms passwords

 ---